Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Remove all the packaging from the smoked ham.
 If it came with a seasoning packet, I typically just discard it.
 Place the ham into the roasting pan.

-• In a mixing bowl, stir together the unsalted butter, light brown sugar, honey, spicy mustard, salt, black pepper, and ground cloves.
+• In a small bowl, stir together the unsalted butter, light brown sugar, honey, spicy mustard, salt, black pepper, and ground cloves.
+If you plan to use whole cloves, you can cut back the amount of ground cloves in your glaze to ⅛ teaspoon.
 Set aside.

 • Add the water to the bottom of the roasting pan and cover the ham tightly with the large piece of heavy-duty aluminum foil.
 Make sure that you seal the edges well so that no steam escapes.
 This helps to ensure that your ham stays moist and heats through evenly.

-• Bake for 1 hour (or all but the last hour of bake time according to the size of your ham).
+• Bake for about 1 ½ hours (or all but the last 30 minutes of bake time according to the size of your ham).
 Remove the ham from the oven and remove the piece of aluminum foil from the ham.
 Set the foil aside.

-• Using a pastry brush, brush the glaze over the entire surface of the ham.
-Try to get the glaze mixture into the score marks on the top of the ham.
+• Using a pastry brush, brush the glaze over the entire surface of the ham allowing the glaze mixture to drip between the slices of the ham.

 Notes

 • You can find these hams in the refrigerated meat section of your local grocery store.
-They are roughly 8 to 10 pounds per ham.
-You will need to allow 18 to 20 minutes per pound of bake time.
+They are roughly 8-10 pounds per ham.
+You will need to allow about 13 minutes per pound of bake time.

 • I highly recommend using a disposable aluminum roasting tray and heavy-duty aluminum foil for cooking these hams.
 I like to place the disposable roasting tray onto a large rimmed baking sheet to make transportation to and from the oven much easier.
 It is a bonus that it makes clean-up super easy too.